IRIS 860 Sensor Settings

 Sensitivity

-The sensor can be set with Reduced sensitivity.
-When set to Reduced, the sensor requires approximately 30% more reflective material to detect than at Normal sensitivity.
-Reduced sensitivity can help in environments where false detections are observed.
-A false detection is any detection that does not come from a retroreflector.
-Although uncommon, the sensor may occasionally be triggered by plastic stretch-wrap and certain metallic surfaces which create a retroreflective type effect.
+When set to Reduced Sensitivity the sensor requires approximately 30% more reflective material to detect than at Normal sensitivity.
+The reduced sensitivity setting can help in environments where the sensor occasionally triggers off plastic pallet-wrap and certain metallic surfaces which can create a retroreflective type effect.

 By default the IRIS 860 accessory socket will only output an electrical signal during a critical detection alert.
 The sensor can also be set to output an electrical signal in the following conditions: